Plotting and piloting

 Reminder: always plot the true course in the nautical chart.

-When a distance is used instead of a direction, a danger range is plotted much the same way as the danger bearing.
+When a distance – by means of RADAR or sextant – is used instead of a direction, a danger range is plotted much the same way as the danger bearing.

 Turn bearing